naomiyjiang/wisd_court_catalysts/README.md

 # wisd_court_catalysts

-# Project Name
-Shot chart for NBA's Boston Celtics Team
+# Shot chart for NBA's Boston Celtics Team

-## Project Description
-This project provides shot charts for Boston Celtics Team.
+## This project provides shot charts for Boston Celtics Team.
 Charts for 12 games involving the Boston team were produced: 2022 NBA Eastern Conference Finals (BOS vs. MIA) and 2022 NBA Finals (BOS vs. GSW).

 ## Directory Structure
 The project directory is structured as follows: